 Corporate Ownership.
 For applications with any portions of points of diversion, places of use, or conveyances located on corporation owned lands, the corporation executor(s) must provide original signatures or written consent on behalf of the corporation for portions of the water development located on those lands.
 A copy of the active and enacted articles of incorporation, operating agreement, or bylaws that clearly designate who is authorized to act on behalf of the corporation is required along with proof that the corporation is allowed to do business in Montana.
 If documentation is determined to be difficult to interpret or inconclusive, the OE may require the applicant to provide a written statement from an attorney who is licensed to practice law in the State of Montana or the CSKT Tribal Court that certifies the corporation is active, in order, and identifies who is authorized to act on behalf of the corporation.

 Tribal Trust.
-For applications with any portions of points of diversion, places of use, or conveyances located on tribal trust lands, the CSKT Lands Department must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands.
+For applications with any portions of points of diversion, places of use, or conveyances located on tribal trust lands the applicant must provide written authorization from the Tribes.
+The Tribal Lands Department, at their discretion, may require rights-of-way, easements or other access documentation.
+The Department may also, at their discretion, require water use and/or operation and maintenance plans for activities on Tribal Trust Land.

 Individual Tribal Trust.
-For applications with any portions of points of diversion, places of use, or conveyances located on individual tribal trust lands, the owner of that land must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands.
+For applications with any portions of points of diversion, places of use, or conveyances located on individual tribal trust lands, the owner(s) of that land must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands.
 A copy of the public version of the TSR documenting ownership of the individual tribal trust lands is required.

 Application is Adequate to Process.
 Applies to all water use applications.
 The OE will determine whether an application is adequate to process by reviewing (a) information publicly available within its expertise and (b) the information submitted in the application.
 The application clearly identifies the proposed project, and contains the information required by the application form or application addendum(s).
 At this stage, the application may be amended in response to defects identified by the OE.
 All application amendment information must be submitted within the deadlines set forth by the OE, typically done through application meeting or defect letter sent to the applicant by the OE.
 If the applicant misses a response deadline the OE may terminate the application.

-Adequate to Process Determination.
-A water right or water use application will only be determined adequate to process if an applicant’s information contains substantial credible information and all the necessary parts of the application form requiring the information, including any required addendums, have been filled in with the information required by the Ordinance and these WP&Ps for the requisite application type.
-The OE has the option but not the mandate to help applicants reach an adequate to process status, either though letters of deficiency or other written correspondence with the applicant, as guided by the discretion of the Water Engineer.
+Not Adequate to Process Determination.
+A water right or water use application that is determined to be “not adequate to process” may be terminated/revoked by the OE.
+The OE may help applicants reach an adequate to process status, either though letters of deficiency or other written correspondence with the applicant, as guided by the discretion of the Water Engineer.

 Adequate to Process Determination is not an Approval.
-An application deemed adequate to process does not entitle an applicant to an authorization and is not the same as proving the statutory criteria.
+An application determined adequate to process is not the same as a determination that the application meets the statutory criteria for application approval.
 The OE can only approve an application if the criteria for issuance is proven by a preponderance of the evidence.

 Applicant Communication Representation.